Andres-Villarroel/CS360-Mobile-Architect-Programming/README.md

   requirement is that the user should be able to enable SMS messages privaledges and the app should prompt a permission request for SMS Messages and continue allowing useof the app regardless of answer but only disable SMS Messages if the user denies permission.

-What screens and features were necessary to support user needs and produce a user-centered UI for the app?
+-What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?

   At least 2 screens were needed to provide the basic functionality of the app, a login screen and the main inventory grid screen.
 Buttons were used to